seal331/hidens-website/README.md

 CERT_ROOT = 'CERT_ROOT' (Set this to your root certificate.
 Required for HTTPS.)
 ```

-Create `settings_local.py` is mandatory, but adding content to the file is optional.
+Creating `settings_local.py` is mandatory, but adding content to the file is optional.
 If `settings_local.py` is blank, then the server uses the default settings.

 After that, run the site with `python runserver.py` (or if on Debian-based Linux distributions, `python3 runserver.py`".